MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-copy-link-guide-step.md

 ---
 author: Mamaylya
-description: Learn how to create and copy a link to a guide in Dynamics 365 Guides so you can share it with a team mate, use it in another app, or embed it in a QR code. ms.author: mamaylya ms.date: 02/25/2020 ms.service: crm-online
+description: Learn how to create and copy a link to a guide in Microsoft Dynamics 365 Guides, so that you can share it with a teammate, use it in another app, or embed it in a QR code. ms.author: mamaylya ms.date: 02/25/2020 ms.service: crm-online